rofgh/ur_to_sr_mapping/README.md

 The second argument determines whether all forces are assessed (True) or whether just one or two of the three are used (False) (Currently set to "D"eclarative)

-Also times the whole operation.
+This script also times the whole operation.

 Running this could be replaced by 'make run' if make is installed.